Piston Side Thrust

 Major Thrust Side

 The major thrust side of the piston is forced against the wall on the power stroke.
-This side takes the most abuse and is widely considered the thrust side of the piston.
+This site takes the most abuse and is widely considered the thrust side of the piston.
 The other side, the minor thrust side, experiences force during the combustion stroke, but with much less pressure.

-Because this is considered a high friction area, manufacturers install lighter slipper pistons with low friction coatings to increase performance.
+Because this is considered a high-friction area, manufacturers install lighter slipper pistons with low-friction coatings to increase performance.
 In addition, they can be symmetrical or asymmetrical.
 The skirts of a symmetrical piston are equal on both sides.